strimzi/strimzi-kafka-oauth/README.md

 Use `oauth.username.claim` to map the attribute where the user id is stored:
 - `oauth.username.claim` (e.g.: "preferred_username")

-You can fallback to a secondary attribute, which allows you to map multiple account types into the same user id namespace:
+You can fall back to a secondary attribute, which allows you to map multiple account types into the same user id namespace:
 - `oauth.fallback.username.claim` (e.g.: "client_id")
 - `oauth.fallback.username.prefix` (e.g.: "client-account-")